mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- NOTE - COULD AT 3RD GEN TERMS - COMMUNITY, RULES ETC BE USED FOR THIS ACTIVITY SYSTEM IN THIS COMMENTARY - TRY IT?
 BUT WHY NOT 3 PLANES - THAT MAY BE BEST FOR CONSISTENCY - TRY ONE -->

-In this section a summary of the interaction observed in the above vignette is described using three foci of activity.
-Where appropriate I make observations on similar patterns of behaviour from outside of this vignette.
+In this section a summary of the interaction observed in the above vignette is described using the foci of cultural, interpersonal and personal activity [@rogoff_observing_1995-1].
+Where appropriate I make observations on similar patterns of behaviour from the same pair from outside the scope of this interaction.

 **Cultural - Apprenticeship**